 After downloading the

-.jh file we can now generate the entities with
+.jh file, we can generate the entities with

 jhipster import-jdl jhipster-jdl.jh.
-In our example, we just import the default JDL Studio file which is also shown in the picture above.
+In our example, we import the default JDL Studio file, which is also shown in the picture above.

-npm start which starts the Angular application which is then accessible on
+npm start to serve the Angular application on

 Finally, we can log in and see some of the out-of-the-box features like the possibility to see and edit our entities,

 In this article, I just showed you a quick start JHipster project and mentioned its advantages.
 JHipster is much more potent, as shown in the official documentation.
 I think it is also a good sign if large companies are using the framework, as you can see in this official list.